merenbach/hotel-juliet/README.md

     to maintain and wrap one's head around?
 Classes including classes that delegating to other classes...
   - Put countersign specification into encode/decode?
+  - Keyword cipher
+  - Offset/shift using enumerate() in tabula recta
   - Customizable null padding char?

 ## DONE! but needs unit tests...